ChaoticSomeone/Chaos-JFX-Utils/README.md

 ### UtilsCJFX
-Contains stuff which I didn't fit in anywhere else
+Contains stuff which didn't fit in anywhere else

 #### Methods